How to Integrate PTZ Cameras into your Live Setup

 However, what we see with most of our clients when they come to us is that once they purchase all of this expensive professional equipment, set everything up to create a stunning live production, they still lack a professional PTZ control solution without paying an arm and a leg for dedicated hardware that still lacks functionality.

-As you can see, while simple joysticks provide users with basic PTZ camera controls and preset management, our software offers functionality and features that unveil the true possibilities for robotic PTZ cameras.
+While simple joysticks provide users with basic PTZ camera controls and preset management, our software offers functionality and features that unveil the true possibilities for robotic PTZ cameras.
 It will literally turn your live-production system into a complete, professional camera management system.

 If you work with presets in your setup, you will likely agree that your existing joystick is bulky, inconvenient and not easy to use for preset switching.
 Not to mention those long lists of connections between the preset numbers and where the camera will actually go if you dial that number, which creates a constant fear of failure due to pressing the wrong button.